elevatedMinds/Web-Programming/notes.md

 Start by changing the project structure.
 1. Create a public directory that is going to hold all the application image and sound assets
 2. Create a src directory where we will put all of the React code.
 Under the src directory we create a folder for each of the view components that represent the major functionality of the Simon application.
-3. When Browser gets response from server and starts rendering, it goes to the root file which in most cases is public/index.html, and (render)[https://stackoverflow.com/questions/65531046/what-is-the-purpose-of-using-demo-or-root] the same file most first.
+3. When Browser gets response from server and starts rendering, it goes to the root file which in most cases is public/index.html, and [render](https://stackoverflow.com/questions/65531046/what-is-the-purpose-of-using-demo-or-root) the same file most first.

-Inside this html a <div> element is written whose id is "root"
+Inside this html a < div> element is written whose id is "root"

-<div id="root"> <div>

 Then control goes to another file that is index.js.